|

 Mini Chocolate Bundt Cakes With Easter Surprise Inside

 These mini chocolate bundt cakes with Easter surprise, are perfect for Spring baking and gifting.
-An easy & quick chocolate orange bundt cake recipe, that is egg & butter-free (and can be vegan too).
-Topped with a simple chocolate orange glaze that you can add some Baileys Orange Truffle liqueur too (if you like), to cover up your chosen kind of mini Easter egg surprise inside.
+An easy & quick chocolate orange bundt cake recipe, that is egg & butter-free (can be vegan too).
+Topped with a simple chocolate orange glaze that you can add Baileys Orange Truffle liqueur to, to cover up your chosen kind of mini Easter egg surprise inside.

 Mini Chocolate Bundt Cakes With Easter Surprise